leeyawnz/DevSecOps/Ansible/README.md

 # Ansible
-This is my own personal documentation of the common Docker commands. \
+This is my own personal documentation of the common Ansible commands. \
 As most OS are Linux in DevOps, this in the context of Linux (Ubuntu).